Kilian O'Callaghan: Professional ballet companies

 In 1982 O'Callaghan joined the Scottish Ballet, touring the UK and continental Europe, Turkey, Hong Kong, Western Australia, and South Carolina, and performing in a range of classic ballets, including Peter Darrell's Carmen, Cinderella, The Nutcracker, Tales of Hoffmann and Giselle, and in Cranko's Romeo and Juliet, and Bournonville's La Sylphide, as well as La Ventana (Pas de trois), and Napoli (Pas de six, Ballabile).
 He moved to the West Australian Ballet in 1986, and then in 1988 to the Royal New Zealand Ballet as Principal Dancer.
-Touring New Zealand, Australia, the USA and Europe, he performed in a wide range of roles, including Hamlet (choreography by Jonathan Taylor) in the title role, Mozart in Wolfgang Amadeus (Gray Veredon), the Prince in The Nutcracker and in Cinderella (Jack Carter), as Albrecht in Giselle, as James and Gurn in La Sylphide (Bournonville), and as Tybalt in Romeo and Juliet (Malcolm Burn).
+Touring New Zealand, Australia, the US and Europe, he performed in a wide range of roles, including Hamlet (choreography by Jonathan Taylor) in the title role, Mozart in Wolfgang Amadeus (Gray Veredon), the Prince in The Nutcracker and in Cinderella (Jack Carter), as Albrecht in Giselle, as James and Gurn in La Sylphide (Bournonville), and as Tybalt in Romeo and Juliet (Malcolm Burn).
 He also performed leading roles in Pineapple Poll (Cranko), The Four Temperaments (Balanchine), Troy Game (Robert North), Les Sylphides (Fokine), Oscar Wilde in The Season of Sorrow (Garth Welch), and as Silvio in A Servant of Two Masters (Gray Veredon).
-He also appeared in a leading role in the 1990 television production of the newly-written three-act ballet Jean about Jean Batten.
+He also appeared in a leading role in the 1990 television production of the newly written three-act ballet Jean about Jean Batten.

 O'Callaghan choreographed two musicals for Stagecraft Theatre in Wellington NZ, and La Traviata for the New Zealand Opera.

 Career shift

-Retiring from full-time dancing, O'Callaghan worked 1995-1996 as a real estate sales consultant in Wellington NZ.
-From 1997-1998 he was classical tutor at the New Zealand School of Dance, and was Hon.
+Retiring from full-time dancing, O'Callaghan worked 1995–1996 as a real estate sales consultant in Wellington NZ.
+From 1997 to 1998 he was classical tutor at the New Zealand School of Dance, and was Hon.
 Secretary of the New Zealand Association of Dance Teachers for several years.

 He commenced study in February 1997 at Massey University at Wellington, graduating with a B.Ed. in 2000.

 In 2001, he was engaged by Ballet Ireland as Ballet Master for a tour of UK and Ireland with The Nutcracker, in which he also performed as the father.
 Also in 2001, he staged excerpts from Swan Lake with Wakatu Dance Theatre, followed by Sleeping Beauty in 2003.

-From 2000-2004, O'Callaghan worked as a curriculum developer for Nelson Marlborough Institute of Technology, then from 2004 as course approval and accreditation advisor with the New Zealand Qualifications Authority, becoming national Course Approvals Manager, for over 900 private colleges, in 2006.
+From 2000 to 2004, O'Callaghan worked as a curriculum developer for Nelson Marlborough Institute of Technology, then from 2004 as course approval and accreditation advisor with the New Zealand Qualifications Authority, becoming national Course Approvals Manager, for over 900 private colleges, in 2006.